Artificial intelligence in visual veneer analysis improves on-grade accuracy

 From hidden knots to low-contrast flaws, AI improves veneer defect detection and grading precision.

-A visual veneer analyzer detects sound knots, splits, and other defets in a veneer mat or sheet to determine its grade.
-The more accurately each defect and their size is recognized, the more accurately the material can be graded for optimal processing and end-use.
+A visual veneer analyzer detects sound knots, splits, and other defects in a veneer mat or sheet to determine its grade.
+The more accurately each defect and its size are recognized, the more accurately the material can be graded for optimal processing and end-use.

-Conventional visual defect recognition relies on contrast to analyze defects: the bigger the contrast, the easier the defect is to spot.
-Some defects are surrounded by wood grain patterns that lower the contrast, making these difficult to spot with conventional cameras.
+Conventional visual defect recognition relies on contrast to detect defects: the greater the contrast, the easier it is to spot the defect.
+Some defects are surrounded by wood grain patterns that reduce contrast, making them difficult to spot with conventional cameras.
 Some defects, such as harvester marks and small sound knots, are so challenging to spot that conventional cameras cannot detect them at all.

-To tackle this challenge, Raute has developed visual analyzers that utilize artificial intelligence to spot challenging defects with better accuracy to improve the quality yield.
+To tackle this challenge, Raute has developed visual analyzers that use artificial intelligence to spot challenging defects with greater accuracy, improving quality yield.

 In principle, any defect that can be detected by humans can also be taught to artificial intelligence.
-When all defects, including rub marks, harvester marks, or bark and decay, are detected accurately, the veneer sheets can be graded with utmost accuracy, which ultimately results in better end-product quality, raw material recovery, and profit.
+When all defects, including rub marks, harvester marks, or bark and decay, are accurately detected, the veneer sheets can be graded with utmost accuracy, which ultimately results in better end-product quality, raw material recovery, and profit.

 Read more about why and how you should grade veneer sheets in the first place: https://www.raute.com/blog/solutions/why-and-how-should-you-grade-veneer-sheets/

-Accurate grading information allows the existing systems and operators to make better decisions from peeling to panel repairing.
+Accurate grading information enables existing systems and operators to make better decisions from peeling to panel repairing.

 “AI visual analysis pays back its investment cost through improved end-product quality and better raw material profitability: when you understand the true potential of your raw material at each process phase, you will increase value throughout the mill and boost efficiency in all phases by sending material to the correct destination at the first chance you get”, says Sorvari.